telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 * The **Configure Test Studio Services** can be accessed through the opened in Test Studio project - click **Configure** button under the *Project* tab in the *Scheduling* section.

     ![Configure][12]

+* Once Test Studio services get installed (no matter in which edition of the product), the installation wizard suggests to start the **Configure Test Studio Services** automatically.

+    ![Start scheduling setup wizard after installation of services][1]

 ## Configure the Test Studio Services